green-coding-solutions/documentation/content/en/docs/frontend/libraries-and-components.md

 - The JS files from Fomantic UI are all included separately, since we don't need most of the components
 - We use the standard theme for Fomantic UI

-## HUGO

-Internally we use HUGO for the development of the frontend, which provides a better separation of all the HTML files for us.

-Currently we do not have this repository published, but will do so in the next weeks.

 ## Charts